danodus/onramp-fpga/NOTES.md

 # System Calls

-The BIOS offers a subset of system calls required for Onramp libc used by the kernel.
+The BIOS offers a subset of system calls required for Onramp libc used by the shell.
 Includes:

 Num | Description
 --- | -----------